Monday's Scottish Gossip

 Goalkeeper Joe Hart is keeping talk of Celtic completing a domestic treble off limits.
 (Record)

-Meanwhile, Rangers midfielder John Lundstram admits Celtic are "getting the fine margins better at the minute".
+Rangers midfielder John Lundstram admits Celtic are "getting the fine margins better at the minute".
 (Scotsman - subscription required)

-Rangers manager Michael Beale has all but confirmed the summer departures of Ryan Kent and Alfredo Morelos.(Sun)
+Meanwhile, Rangers manager Michael Beale has all but confirmed the summer departures of Ryan Kent and Alfredo Morelos.(Sun)

 Inverness Caledonian Thistle defender Danny Devine hopes "it's written in the stars" for the Highlanders to lift the Scottish Cup this season.
 (Record)